spring-epfl/hippiepug/docs/source/usage.rst

     decode(encode(block)) == block  # True

 If you want to define custom serializers, be sure to check the documentation of :py:mod:`hippiepug.pack`.
-Basically, you need to be careful with custom encoders to not jeopardize security of the data structure.
+You need to be careful with custom encoders to not jeopardize security of the data structure.

 Once you have defined custom encoder and decoder, you can set them to global